rinconjm/power-outage-analysis/README.md

 This bar chart shows that major power outages were most frequent during the summer months, peaking in June and July, with over 180 incidents each.
 This suggests a seasonal trend, most likely influenced by the increased demand in electricity and weather events (heatwaves, storms, etc.)
 In contrast, November and September had the fewest outages, with under 100 incidents.
 Overall, outages were most common between June and August which suggests that summer presents a greater risk to infrastructure.

+<iframe
+  src="assets/outages_by_time.html"
+  width="800"
+  height="500"
+  frameborder="0"
+></iframe>

+Interestingly enough, when visualizing the distribution of outages based on the time of day, it was found that the majority of outages occurred between 1pm and 4pm, peaking around 3pm.
+Morning to early evening (7am-6pm) consistently shows high outage frequency, indicating that most outages occur during active business hours, not overnight.

 #### Geographic Patterns
 <table>
   <tr>